TheSwagLord69/Writeups/SEETF/MISC/Angry Zeyu2001/README.md

 ![Initial cuts](https://github.com/TheSwagLord69/Writeups/blob/main/SEETF/MISC/Angry%20Zeyu2001/Images/inital%20pieces.jpg)

-After analyzing the images, i realised that the images were relevant to its neighbouring images of similar titles The format of the image's alignment is xxx.yyy where x is the horizontal index and y is the vertical index
+After analyzing the images, i realised that the images were relevant to its neighbouring images of similar titles.
+The format of the image's alignment is xxx.yyy where x is the horizontal index and y is the vertical index.

 ![Analyzing the cuts](https://github.com/TheSwagLord69/Writeups/blob/main/SEETF/MISC/Angry%20Zeyu2001/Images/similar.jpg)